Easiest and Most Affordable Countries to Become a Citizen Of

 Unlike many other countries, there is no income requirement to establish residency in Paraguay.
 The country offers dual citizenship and has no restrictions on country of origin.
 Interest rates on bank deposits are favorable, so the money you invest has added earning benefits.
 While the country has an 8 to 10% tax rate on both capital gains and earned income, these only apply to income earned within Paraguay.

 5. Guatemala – Become a Resident in Guatemala

 An application for full citizenship and a Guatemalan passport can be made immediately after you complete the bond purchase.
-Completion of the investment process usually takes between eight and nine months.
+The completion of the investment process usually takes between eight and nine months.
 As an applicant, you must be physically in the country for at least 21 days in your first year of residency and 28 days during the next two years.
 Rent in Antigua is affordable; a well-appointed one-bedroom apartment costs just $300 a month.
 This makes it a great option for individuals making the transition to living abroad.
 To be considered, you must present proof of health insurance and a clean criminal record, among other documents.

 6. Dominica – How to Get Dominican Citizenship